Code-Institute-Submissions/thedogsitterclub/README.md

 # The Dogsitter Club

-The Dogsitter club is a platform where dog owners can request dogsitters to dogsit their dogs.
+The Dogsitter club is a platform where dog owners can share informations about themselves and request dogsitters to dogsit their dogs.
+Users are able to leave to reviews on other users' profiles once they have at least one booking.

 # UX